dendorferpatrick/nami-wallet-examples/README.md

 You can download the wallet for different browsers here ([https://namiwallet.io](https://namiwallet.io/))

+If you find this repository useful and want to support us, you can donate ADA to this wallet ```addr1qysjrwqv6uyu7gtwtzvhjceauj8axmrhssqf3cvxangadqzt5f4xjh3za5jug5rw9uykv2klc5c66uzahu65vajvfscshgt2vq```.
 ## Setup
 To run the application locally these installation steps:
 ```